nackor/sample-tdd/dart/FRAMEWORK.md

-# Basic Syntax and Usage of unittest for TDD in Dart
+# Basic Syntax and Usage of 'test' for TDD in Dart

 This tutorial will introduce you to the basic syntax and constructs needed to start writing unit tests with Dart's `test` package, which is commonly used for Test-Driven Development (TDD).
 We'll guide you through setting up a basic unit test scenario using `test`, making this tutorial ideal for beginners looking to incorporate unit testing into their Dart projects.